michaelebedinskiy/Intro-to-System-Programming/MatamStory/README.md

 - UML-based planning

 ## ✨ Features
-Extendable system — easy to add new jobs, monsters, or events.
+- Extendable system — easy to add new jobs, monsters, or events.
-Clear separation of design (dry.pdf) and implementation.
-Tested with automated input/output comparisons.
+- Tested with automated input/output comparisons.

 ## 🚀 Running the Game
 Compile: